lucasmari/automated-deploy/README.md

 3. Enter the *setup* directory and run `terraform init && terraform apply`
 4. Open *main.tf* and add the bucket ID

-## Usage
+### Deployment

-The deployment should trigger automatically after pushing a commit to the master.
+The deployment should trigger automatically after a push or merge to the master.

-### Application Development

-TODO